The Importance of Investing in Your Health

 Major life changes

 While stress is hard to measure and can sometimes be subjective, there are life events that can cause the most anxiety.
-Some major life changes such as job loss, divorce, and death of a loved one are causes for all encompassing stress that can affect your day to day life.
+Some major life changes such as job loss, divorce, and death of a loved one are causes for all-encompassing stress that can affect your day to day life.
 Even happy events such as a wedding, a new job or promotion, or a new baby can cause a large amount of tension because you are not used to adapting to a new routine that usually accompanies such a big change.

 When you are going through a major life change, remember that your brain needs time to adjust.
-It is normal to feel anxious, stressed, happy, sad or a combination of all.
-Your feelings are valid and your body will inevitably need time to adjust so while it is tempting to try to continue your routine the way you normally would, try to give yourself some allocated time to decompress.
+It is normal to feel anxious, stressed, happy, sad, or a combination of all.
+Your feelings are valid and your body will inevitably need time to adjust so while it is tempting to try to continue your routine the way you normally would try to give yourself some allocated time to decompress.
 If you feel that you are particularly struggling, try to find people to talk to that can help walk you through this stressful time.

 Setting goals and then accomplishing these goals is advantageous for your mental wellbeing.
 Think of a time that you may have hit a goal that you had been working towards for a while.
 Those feelings of pride and fulfillment are a great way to boost your frame of mind and can give you more confidence.
 Experts have looked at the ways in which goal setting and planning can promote overall happiness and the statistics are hard to ignore.
 For example, those who are pursuing a goal are 19 percent more likely to feel satisfied with their lives.

 Being mindful of your physical health is extremely important in promoting your overall wellbeing.
-Prioritizing physical health has so many benefits such as an improved mood, clearer thinking, memory retention, less risk of disease and illness and more energy.
+Prioritizing physical health has so many benefits such as an improved mood, clearer thinking, memory retention, less risk of disease and illness, and more energy.
 Poor health habits can cause stress making it hard to perform well in all other aspects of your life.
 This can become a vicious cycle because unhealthy habits can cause stress but then this stress can lead to even bigger health problems.
 This is why it is so crucial to prioritize your physical health so that you can have more mental clarity.
 Here are some ways to invest in your physical health.

 Have a nutritious diet

 While weight loss has been a common justification behind eating healthy, it is important to remember that there are so many other more important reasons for maintaining a healthy diet other than hitting a certain goal weight.
-Eating proper foods that fuel your body have many other added health benefits.
+Eating proper foods that fuel your body has many other added health benefits.
 For example, eating a nutrient-rich diet can drastically increase your energy and therefore boost your productivity and mood.

 It is also important to be mindful of the fact that eating foods that are more nourishing and have better health properties will help you to feel full longer than eating foods high in fat, sugar and oil.
 While junk food can be a nice treat sometimes, snacks such as chips and candy bars are high in empty calories which will cause an unnecessary spike in your blood sugar levels and then make you crash and feel hungry soon after you consume them.
 Feeling hungry can lead to irritability and fatigue making it difficult to feel motivated.